itsmesonia/bookdoctor/README.md

 # Bookdoctor

-A global pandemic has unfortunately led to a deluge and staggering amounts of covid patients coming through the doors.
-Our already stretched NHS pressured to keep up with the demands of overwhelming numbers without adequate PPE.
-It got us frustrated with a lot of things we feel are wrong with the system.
+A global pandemic has unfortunately led to a staggering amount of covid patients coming through the doors of hospitals and GP surgeries across the UK.
+Our already stretched NHS, are pressured to keep up with the demands of overwhelming numbers without adequate PPE.
+During lockdown, tt got us frustrated with a lot of things we feel are wrong with the system.

-Somewhow, clapping for the NHS wasn't enough for some of us during these trying times.
-My friends and I had an idea- wouldn't it be wonderful to ease their burden and patient's?
+Somehow, clapping for the NHS wasn't enough for some of us during these trying times.
+My friends and I had an idea- wouldn't it be wonderful to ease their burden and patients' everywhere?
 If there wasn't much bureaucracy involved when you wanted to talk to your doctor or have a quick chat about prescriptions on symptoms without clogging up the phones or GP surgeries?
 In an alternative reality where you don't have to wait 2 weeks to see your GP, we wanted to build a platform where you could easily access your GP's availability, book an appointment if necessary, and/or request for a repeat prescription to avoid clogging up surgeries.

 I worked with other developer friends to create this online GP appointment booking system, Bookdoctor.